People

 supervisor: Jeremy Bradbury

-thesis: Using Parsons Problems to Enhance Learning of Web Programming
+thesis: Adaptive Parsons Problems to Enhance Learning in Programming Courses

 Stacey Koornneef